 Find possible opportunities where you can highlight how your experience as a project manager has benefitted others in ways that parallel what the job description and company need.

-If you’ve checked all the boxes but still don’t feel like you’ve nailed it, revisit the job description and company website with fresh eyes.
+If you’ve checked all the boxes but still don’t feel like you’ve nailed it, revisit the job listing and company website with fresh eyes.
 This time, now that you’ve got all your ducks in a row in terms of your qualifications and background, focus on the personality that’s demonstrated in the job description—and especially on the company site.
-How does the company culture sound?
+What’s the company culture like?

 Study the tone of the organization: Do they sound more corporate, sticking with formal terms and efficient wording?
 Or do they cultivate a more laid-back atmosphere with a conversational tone and occasional touches of humor?